Marcowako/python-intro-v1/lessons/04 - Data Structures & Loops/04_looping_structured_data.md

 This pattern shows up everywhere:
 - **Week 7**: when you read data from CSV files, you'll get lists of dictionaries
-- **Week 9**: when you fetch data from an API, the response is usually a list of dictionaries
+- **Week 9**: when you fetch data from an [API](https://aws.amazon.com/what-is/api/), the response is usually a list of dictionaries
-- **Final Project**: your CLI tool will process lists of dictionaries from an API
+- **Final Project**: your command-line-interfacde (CLI) tool will process lists of dictionaries from an API

 ### Looping Over a List of Dictionaries